eggjs/egg-view-nunjucks/README.md

 ### More

-- `app.viewEngine` - nunjucks environment
+- `app.nunjucks` - nunjucks environment
-- `app.viewEngine.nunjucks` - nunjucks
-- `app.viewEngine.cleanCache(fullPath/tplName)` to easy clean cache, can use with custom [egg-watcher](https://github.com/eggjs/egg-watcher)
+- `app.nunjucks.cleanCache(fullPath/tplName)` to easy clean cache, can use with custom [egg-watcher](https://github.com/eggjs/egg-watcher)

+## Configuration

+see [config/config.default.js](config/config.default.js) for more detail.

 ## Questions & Suggestions